tamwip/tamwip.github.io/content/blog/notebooks/index.md

 Making your own notebooks is stupidly easy.
 All you need is paper, some card and 2 paperclips.

 I'm planning on making a video soon on how I make my own notebooks, so do look out for that on my [YouTube](https://www.youtube.com/@tamirrxyz) channel, but all you need to do is put some sheets together, cut them down to size, fold them in half and then plop two staples in the fold crease.
-Congratulations, you can now make and infinite number of notebooks.
+Congratulations, you can now make an infinite number of notebooks.